Approximate membership query filter: Lookup

-A false positive is a lookup of an element that is not part of the set, but the lookup returns true anyway.
+A false positive is a lookup of an element that is not part of the set, but where the lookup returns true.
 The probability of this happening is the false positive rate $\epsilon$.
-False negatives (the lookup returns false although the element is part of the set) are not allowed for AMQ-Filters.
+False negatives (the lookup returns false although the element is part of the set) are not allowed for AMQ filters.

 Insertion

 After an element is inserted the lookup for this element must return true.
-Dynamic AMQ-Filters support inserting elements one at a time without rebuilding the data structure.
-Other AMQ-Filters have to be rebuilt after each insertion.
-Those are called static AMQ-Filters.
+Dynamic AMQ filters support inserting elements one at a time without rebuilding the data structure.
+Other AMQ filters have to be rebuilt after each insertion.
+Those are called static AMQ filters.

 False positive rate vs. space

 There is a tradeoff between storage size and the false positive rate $\epsilon$.
 Increasing the storage space reduces the false positive rate.
 The theoretical lower bound is $log_2 (1/\epsilon)$ bits for each element.
-Dynamic AMQ-Filters cannot reach this lower bound.
+Dynamic AMQ filters cannot reach this lower bound.
 They need at least $n \log_2 (1/\epsilon)(1+ o(1))$ bits for $n$ insertions.
-Different AMQ-Filter have different ranges of false positive rates and space requirements.
-Choosing the best AMQ-Filter depends on the application.
+Different AMQ filters have different ranges of false positive rates and space requirements.
+Choosing the best AMQ filter depends on the application.

-Data Structures
+Data structures

 There are different ways to solve the approximate membership query problem.
 The most known data structure are Bloom filters, but there are other data structures that perform better for some false positive rates and space requirements, support additional operations, or have other insertion and lookup times.
-Some well known AMQ-Filters are:
+Below we describe some well known AMQ filters.